asterisk-icon

 • Interest from investments and a savings bank account

-Total gross income is also reflected in the US on the year-end W-2 or 1099 form submitted to the IRS.
+If you’re earning income in the US, you can also refer to your total gross income as reflected on the year-end W-2 or 1099 form submitted to the IRS.

 *Note: Inheritance, municipal or state bonds, social security benefits, and life insurance proceeds are examples of non-taxable income.*